 Address a pain point.
 Follow up with pleasure points.
 Reward readers; don’t attract masochists.
 Unless writing for the BDSM niche.

 Short and sweet works.
 Long form works too but I prefer to help folks on 1 topic then write another eBook.

-How to Find Your Writing Voice.
+How to Retire to a Life of Island Hopping through Smart Blogging.
 Don’t get simpler than that.
 This coming from a simpleton like myself.

 Make your title appealing, simple, clear and to the point.
-More people will buy it and some will post 5 star reviews.
+More people will buy it and some will post positive reviews.